-I ran across this brief talk today, which I gave at the Game Developers Conference in 2009, about video games, Roger Ebert, high art & the cultural ghetto.
-I think it’s held up pretty well over the years.
+I ran across this brief talk today, which I gave at the Game Developers Conference years ago, about video games, Roger Ebert, high art & the cultural ghetto.
+I think it’s held up pretty well over time.

 The quick synopsis of my thesis is, simply, that art is something that people do, and the medium is irrelevant.